 All of the regulations that apply in the US and the international research site must be met when conducting international research.
 The research team should provide the LCU IRB with a copy of regulations for the proposed international site when submitting a proposal.

-Additional Regulatory Reviews:
+Additional Regulatory Reviews

-Documentation Required for Minimal Risk Studies In Countries That Do Not Require Ethics Committee Review: Some countries do not require a review by a local ethics committee for a minimum risk study.
+Documentation Required for Minimal Risk Studies in Countries That Do Not Require Ethics Committee Review: Some countries do not require a review by a local ethics committee for a minimum risk study.
 However, the study still must be reviewed by LCU – i.e. the absence of local evaluation does not exempt a study from IRB review.
 Rather, it simply indicates that this study may proceed without additional review from the host site.
 The research team is responsible for contacting the appropriate entity to make the determination.
 Two forms of documentation should be presented to the LCU IRB if review is not required.

 1. Letter of Cultural Appropriateness: The letter must be authored by an individual independent of the study who is highly familiar with the culture of the region where the research will be conducted. (examples: A teacher, a preacher, a doctor, or a local official)